{-|

 makeString :: a -> String }

--- | Map covariant functor over 'MakeString'.
+-- | Map a function over the input of a 'MakeString'.

 instance Contravariant MakeString where